nelsonfigueroa/nelson.cloud/content/posts/2022_02_08_aws_ec2_instance_metadata_quick_reference.md

 toc = false
 +++

-These are `curl` commands that you can easily copy and paste to retrieve useful EC2 information for use in scripts.
+Sometimes I need to get information about an EC2 instance within a script but the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instancedata-data-retrieval.html) doesn't provide many useful examples.
+Instead of poking around through all the available metadata endpoints, I made this list of curl commands to retrieve commonly used EC2 information.
 Run any of these commands within an EC2 instance.
 These commands have been tested on an Amazon Linux 2 instance.

 These are not all the possible values you can retrieve from the metadata service, these are only the ones I found most useful.